joelanford/traktr/README.md

 7. Organize lists of your favorite shows and movies to make sure you don't forget them

 This client API supports all non-DEV REST methods.
 (If you need the DEV methods, submit a pull request!)

+The full API documentation can be found at http://trakt.tv/api-docs

 ## Installation